 Friendsgiving Heritage Buffet

 Whether you believe the original Thanksgiving was a civilized affair celebrating the coming-together of cultures or not, there’s no reason that your Friendsgiving can’t be precisely that.
 Rather than assigning the standards, invite your friends to bring dishes that evoke memories or celebrate their diverse cultural backgrounds.
-You might not end up with the kind of potluck plate that begs for a layer of gravy over absolutely everything, but then again how else will Cheese Blintzes, Korean Japchae, and Peruvian Chicken Chili ever come together to share plate space in your life?
+You might not end up with the kind of potluck plate that begs for a layer of gravy over absolutely everything, but then again how else will Cheese Blintzes, Korean Japchae, Green Shakshuka, and Peruvian Chicken Chili ever come together to share plate space in your life?

 Perhaps you’re the kind of host who’s had it with the whole potluck fiasco.
 Here’s a potluck idea—have your friends bring drinks, drinks, and other drinks, and you make all the food.
 Hosting Friendsgiving is a chance to show-off, and you don’t want your thoughtful, home-cooked dishes to be degraded by proximity to the apps from Trader Joe’s your less-culinary-inclined friends brought over.
 A great way to take ownership of the entire meal without getting overwhelmed by a huge bird is brunch.
 A seasonally appropriate casserole, a few pastries, and a lovely salad take the pressure off of the stove top, but still make you look like a domestic deity.
 Check out our complete guide on How to Host a Friendsgiving Brunch.